keygen-sh/null_association/README.md

 ## Usage

-To use a null object, define an optional singular association and use the `null_object:` keyword, which accepts a class, a string, or an instance.
+To use a null object, define an optional singular association and use the `null_object:` keyword, which accepts a class name, a class, or an instance.
 When the association is nil, the null object will be returned instead.

 ```ruby
 class NullObject